django-cms/django-cms/docs/getting_started/configuration.rst

 will need to approve it anyway.
 This allows you to change a lot of pages for a new version of the site, for example, and go live with all the changes at the same time.

+.. note:: When switching this value to ``True`` on an existing site, you have
+          to run the ``cms moderator on`` command to make the required database changes.

 .. setting:: CMS_SHOW_START_DATE
 .. setting:: CMS_SHOW_END_DATE